fluellenarman/Go-KVDB/readme.md

 # Go KVDB

-This is an implementation of a hash based key-value database that is written in Go.
+This is an implementation of a distributed key-value database that uses a custom implementation of Raft Consensus to achieve byzantine fault tolerance.

-In addition, I also plan on implementing Raft Consensus to make it a fault tolerant distributed key-value database

-## Goals
-1. Create a key value store in Go
-    - Hashmap implementation
-    - Persist data in binary JSON

-2. implement Raft Consensus to make it a distributed database

-3. Optional Goals
-    - Concurrent/prevent race conditions
-    - Transaction based Atomicity
 ## How to run
 ### client mode
 This will start the CLI client.
 The CLI client will take commands to send to the database.